| Moshe D. Lichtman According to official Jewish Agency reports, “Aliya from the United States

 cons of the different professions here in Israel.
 These kinds of programs can be run during

 vacation and “free” time so as not to interfere with learning time.
+If these and similar types of learning experiences are coupled together

 with text- book learning, forming a comprehensive curriculum on the mitzvah of